What Are Mentorship Programs? Definition, Types & Use Cases

 • Increased opportunities for employee connection and networking

-This only scratches the surface of what mentoring can provide, but we’ve found that these are some of the primary benefits that most HR, Talent Development, and DEI leaders want from most programs they launch for their companies.
+This only scratches the surface of what mentoring can provide, but we have found that these are some of the primary benefits that most HR professionals, Talent Development, and DEI leaders want from most programs they launch for their companies.
 Mentoring programs tend to be flexible enough that organizations can focus on specific desired outcomes and achieve those outcomes with a mentoring-based approach.

 What Makes a Mentoring Program Successful?